Environment Variables#

 0

-Uses copy engines to transfer data across GPUs for the ALLREDUCE, REDUCE, and REDUCE_SCATTER collectives.
-The default value.
+Uses copy engines to transfer data across GPUs for the reduce-scatter phase of the ALLREDUCE.

 Description